joyeusenoelle/in-nomine-quickplay/README.md

 | 4 | The antagonist is unwelcome at the location |
 | 5 | A protagonist has an artifact that may help |
 | 6 | The antagonist has a secret weakness |

+*This is based on the role-playing game [In Nomine](http://www.sjgames.com/in-nomine), written by Derek Pearcy and published by Steve Jackson Games, Inc. Please visit the linked site for more information and to purchase the full game.*